MapRock/SemanticWebsOfMeaning/docs/Semantic_Web_as_Component_of_Enterprise_Intelligence/README.md

 The easiest way to reproduce the Neo4j demo is to run the supplied Cypher script.

+We're using [Neo4j](https://neo4j.com/download/) because we can get a pretty picture from an easy to install platform.

 ### Neo4j

 1. Create or start a Neo4j database using Neo4j Desktop, Neo4j Aura, or another Neo4j installation.